irondrive/andromeda-server/README.md

 1. Run `server dbconf` to generate a database configuration file.
 2. Run `server install` to install the core database tables.
 This will enable all apps that are found in the apps folder, and return the list of them for step 3.
 3. Install all apps that require it.
-Hint: try `./andromeda server usage | grep install`.
+Hint: try `./andromeda-server server usage | grep install`.

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
 CLI usage does not require authentication generally but some actions may require running as a specific account using the `auth_username` parameter.
 Some may require using a session.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 #### Database Config
-The `server dbconf` command will store the new configuration file (Config.php) by default in the root (index.php) folder.
-When Andromeda runs it checks its root, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.
-Placing it outside the index.php root is probably a good idea for production, just in case.
+The `server dbconf` command will store the new configuration file (`DBConfig.php`) by default in the `Andromeda/` folder.
+In case the web-server cannot write to this folder, an alternative location will need to be picked with `--outfile`.
+When Andromeda runs it checks its root, `~/.config/andromeda`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.

 For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
 SQLite is only recommended for testing or tiny deployments as it only supports one access at a time.

 ### Upgrading
 When the code being run does not match the version stored in the database, running `server upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.
-Hint: `./andromeda server usage | grep upgrade`.
+Hint: `./andromeda-server server usage | grep upgrade`.

 # License